 - Play outdoor games, like kubb.

 - Dance like little frogs around the midsummer pole, singing kuwakaka kuwakaka kuwakakakakaaa.
 (Swedes pretend to do it mainly to entertain their children.
 But they love it and do it even when there’s no child even close to the midsummer pole.)

-- Wear a midsommarkrans (midsummer wreath) on your head
+- Make a midsommarkrans (midsummer wreath) and wear it with grace on your head.

 At last, midsummer is the celebration of fertility, so celebrate it in its most appropriate way!